Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

           mkdir marts; cd marts; mkdir core
           ```

-        - Create the core and all marts models configurations
+        - Create Jinja configuration files for the core and all marts models
             - First, create all the marts models
             - Next, set up the core models configuration